 However, deciphering this information is an art in itself.
 And the larger the molecules under investigation, the more difficult this task becomes: To accomplish this, we use so-called tripleresonance experiments, which yield three-dimensional or even higher-dimensional spectra.
-In the case of protein molecules composed of more than 200 amino acids - the building blocks of all proteins - even this form of NMR spectroscopy reaches its limits.
+In the case of protein molecules composed of more than 200 amino acids - the building blocks (ATP).
+We apply this approach also to other vital membrane of all proteins - even this form of NMR spectroscopy reaches its proteins.
+Furthermore, we use electrons for signal amplification. limits.
 But we are attempting to push these limits even further.